COVER STORY

 Acknowledgment

-The authors thank Janet Riley of Janet Riley Strategies, Andrew Clark of Loblaw Companies Ltd., and Mark Beaumont of Danone for their insights shared at the “Food Safety Culture and Communication” session at the 2024 Food Safety Summit.
+The authors thank Janet Riley of Janet Riley Strategies, Andrew Clarke of Loblaw Companies Ltd., and Mark Beaumont of Danone for their insights shared at the “Food Safety Culture and Communication” session at the 2024 Food Safety Summit.

 References